England

 • Tip: do not try to see everything in three days; London rewards slower neighbourhood-based exploring.

-With four days, you can add Windsor to London.
-It is one of the most logical and easiest trips from the city, giving you royal history, the River Thames, Eton and a much calmer pace than central London.
+With four days, you can add Windsor.
+It is one of the most logical and easiest trips from the city, giving you royal history and Eton – a much calmer pace.

-1. Days 1–2: classic London — Westminster, Tower Bridge, South Bank, Borough Market and an evening walk along the Thames.
+1. Days 1–2: classics — Westminster, Tower Bridge, South Bank, Borough Market and an evening walk along the Thames.

 2. Day 3: museums, Shoreditch, Greenwich or parks, depending on the weather and your interests.